KelliExMachina/infectious/README.md

 - [Data Sources](#Data-Sources)
 - [Next steps](#Next-steps)

-## Context
-The rate of STD infections are on the rise in the US.
-This project started as an attempt to determine the cause of the recent rise in infections, however it was best to identify determine who is most at risk so those people could better protect themselves.

 ## Content

 The data collected is mostly numeric and compiled from publicly accessible government resources, namely the [Center for Disease Control](https://wonder.cdc.gov/controller/datarequest/D128) (CDC) and the [Bureau of Economic Analysis](https://www.bea.gov/) (BEA).